gek169/Simple_ISA/README.md

 The emulator and assembler are confirmed to compile *and run correctly* on linux with GCC, clang, and tinyc.

+The emulator has the best performance compiled with clang at -Ofast.

 The emulator itself has been confirmed to *compile* using compiler explorer on...

 * Intel Cilk Compiler

-* GCC arm and Clang on virtually every platform.
+* GCC and Clang on virtually every platform.

 * MSVC